-Palo Alto Networks Delivers the Industry's First Cloud-Optimized SOC Platform
+Palo Alto Networks Delivers The Industry's First Cloud-Optimized SOC Platform

+As businesses invest in the cloud, new Cortex XSIAM features enable SecOps teams to identify and remediate cloud threats in real-time.

-(MENAFN- Wallis Public Relations) Dubai, United Arab Emirates, April 18, 2024 -- Palo Alto Networks (NASDAQ: PANW), the global cybersecurity leader, today announced a new milestone in how security operations centers (SOC) secure the cloud.
+Dubai, United Arab Emirates- Palo Alto Networks (NASDAQ: PANW), the global cybersecurity leader, today announced a new milestone in how security operations centers (SOC) secure the cloud.
 The new innovations as part of Cortex XSIAM® for Cloud bolster the Palo Alto Networks Cortex XSIAM platform to natively deliver Cloud Detection and Response capabilities in one unified solution, making Cortex XSIAM the industry's first SOC platform optimized for the cloud.

 Many organizations now run a large portion of their business in the cloud, yet traditional SOC security tools weren't designed for the cloud.
 Palo Alto Networks new Cortex XSIAM for Cloud innovations delivers cloud security operations capabilities through one platform for faster, better security outcomes.
 It incorporates the unique architecture of cloud-based applications, understands the distinct characteristics of cloud-related threats, and provides the necessary real-time monitoring and response capabilities for SOC analysts.